 6. Midtown Oyster Bar

 There’s clearly no shortage of places to slurp oysters in Newport, and Midtown Oyster Bar is rightfully named.
 Covering a full block right on Thames Street, the multi-floor, multi-room restaurant has the largest raw bar in town, with an extensive selection of wines and beer to accompany.
-This is the place for your seafood fix.
+This popular dining spot is the place for your seafood fix.

 The crowd is as colorful as the boat flags hanging from the ceiling.
 Always lively, the first floor has an oyster bar setup with high-top tables.
 The so-called Burgee Bar on the second floor has three dining rooms plus water-view decks, usually filled with Newport sailors and visitors “in the know.”